adamwan-nexplore/guidebook-nxp-hk/how-we-develop/diagram-as-code.md

 - (People) Who can help reviewing the diagrams?
 - (Context) Can readers search the context?
 - (Context) Check typos
-- (Context) Avoid to have more than 50 nodes & assoications
+- (Context) Avoid to have more than 50 nodes & associations
 - (Context) Provide title if possible
 - (Context) Provide comments in CODE if necessary